hyderr98/DemoProlog-/README.md

-# Prolog Programming Assignment
+# Prolog Programming

 ## Motivation
 Artificial Intelligence has gotten more attention in recent years.
 There are more AI tools available to the public than ever before: Alexa, Siri, Ericka, etc. not to mention services like Google Cloud Machine Learning, Deep Learning on AWS, IBM Cognitive, Microsoft Azure Machine Learning, etc. One of the early attempts to deal with AI was the development of “AI specific” languages.
 This is the case of Prolog, a declarative language that stores facts and rules (and other constructs as well), and has an interface where the user can query and make questions that Prolog’s engine will answer inferring from the facts and rules that where stored.
-Another motivation for this assignment is to expose students to a completely different paradigm of programming.
-Up to this moment, most of the students have been working and coding with imperative and object-oriented languages, and a declarative language should pose a new challenge, as it requires a different way to think.
+Another motivation is to expose coders to a completely different paradigm of programming.
+Up to this moment, most of you have been working and coding with imperative and object-oriented languages, and a declarative language should pose a new challenge, as it requires a different way to think.

 ## Description
 Write a Prolog program that stores information about geometric objects.
 You must construct rules for geometric objects.
 The objects to construct are: